Never Give You Up: 1970s to 1980s

 In 1971, Isaac Hayes released a version of this song on his album Black Moses.
 In 1977, a single by Bonnie Bramlett and Dobie Gray was released on Capricorn 2089 039.
-Chuck Brown and the Soul Searchers recorded a version which appeared on their 1979 Bustin' Loose album.
+Chuck Brown and the Soul Searchers recorded a version that appeared on their 1979 Bustin' Loose album.

 1990s to 2010s

 The 2005 album Push Comes to Shove by rapper M.E.D. featured the song "Never Give U Up", produced by Oh No, who built the instrumental backing around a portion of the Chuck Brown & the Soul Searchers version of "Never Give You Up".
 Leonard Julien III recorded the song and it appeared on his Reflections of Soul album which came out on Modeste Records in 2007.

 Rod Stewart recorded the song as well and it appears on the RCA 88697603432 release of his 2009 Soulbook album.
 The Black Keys recorded a version which appeared on their Brothers album which was released in 2010.
 Their version was also used in the Series 3 Episode 4 of the BBC series Luther, which starred Idris Elba.
 Tony Strong & the Philly Soul recorded a version that was included on their 2012 album "It Ain’t Over".